What is a combination inhaler?

 Even though there's a reliever medicine in your combination inhaler, you still need a separate reliever inhaler as well.
 This is because the long-acting reliever medicine in your combination inhaler does not give quick relief in an emergency.

 The good news is that using your combination inhaler as prescribed could mean you have fewer asthma symptoms, so you won't need to use your reliever inhaler so often.

-The only time you won't also need a reliever inhaler is when you've been put on a MART regime.
+The only time you may not need a separate reliever inhaler is when you've been put on a MART regime.
 Ask your GP or asthma nurse if you're not sure.